-A student's dress, grooming and appearance, including but not limited to attire, clothing, hairstyle/color, jewelry, makeup, tattoos and nails:
+A student's dress, grooming and appearance, including but not limited to attire, clothing, hairstyle/color, jewelry, make-up, tattoos and nails:

 - 1. Should be safe, appropriate and not disrupt or interfere with the educational process. - 2.
-Should recognize that revealing garments are prohibited examples may include: sheer clothing, short skirts and shorts, halter tops, strapless shirts, shirts with spaghetti straps, muscle tanks and cut-off tee shirts. - 3.
-Should ensure all undergarments are completely covered and not visible with clothing, and that abdominal and back areas are completely covered.

-- 4. Students must wear their pants, shorts, skirts at appropriate level at the waistline. - 5.
+Should recognize that revealing garments are prohibited examples may include: sheer clothing, short skirts and shorts, halter tops, strapless shirts, shirts with spaghetti straps., muscle tanks and cut off tee shirts. - 3.
+Should ensure all undergarments are completely covered and not visible with clothing, and that abdominal and back areas are completely covered. \ Sports bras and tanks are considered undergarments for the purpose of this code and are not to be worn uncovered. - 4.
+Students must wear their pants, shorts, skirts at appropriate level at the waistline. - 5.
 Clothing and footwear should be seasonally appropriate. - 6.
 Shall not include outerwear, coats, capes and similar apparel while inside school buildings. - 7.
-Shall not include footwear and garments that are a safety hazard such as flip flops on a playground.
+Shall not include footwear and garments that are a safety hazard such as but not limited to flip flops on a playground.
 Footwear shall be worn at all times. - 8.
 Shall include not wearing head coverings of any kind or sweatbands in the school except for a medical or religious purpose, or where it is as part of a uniform or school sponsored activities. - 9.
 Shall not include items that are vulgar, lewd, obscene, suggestive, libelous or that denigrate others on account of perceived or actual race, color, religion, religious practice, ethnic group, national origin, gender (including expression and identity), sexual orientation, weight or disability. - 10.
 Shall not promote and/or endorse unhealthy behaviors such as, but not limited to, the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - 11.
 Shall not include disruptive or dangerous accessories, including but not limited to: spiked bracelets, wallet chains, snap bracelets, facemasks and sunglasses.